nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide

 ## 1. Introduction
-Duke is a chat bot for you to tasks your schedule with an interactive command line interface (CLI).
+Duke is a chat bot for you to manage your tasks with an interactive command line interface (CLI).
 By typing commands you can add, set and save your task list in a simple and fast manner.
 Please try out Duke if you are interested!